 Bluegill are one of the more abundant sunfish varieties in Lake Chatuge.
 Expect larger fish from May to August.

 Crickets and night crawlers fished with or without a float are productive all year.
 An alternative summer strategy is to cast rubber spiders, small popping bugs or rubber ants with a fly rod toward overhanging tree limbs in coves and small pockets.

 Adult fish spawn in relatively shallow water on sandy bottoms from May - August during the full moon.
-Search for their circular nests in 4 to 10-feet of water near creek mouths.
+Search for their circular nests in 4 to 10 feet of water near creek mouths.
 For the remainder of the summer, look for schools of bluegill underneath overhanging tree limbs.
 In the fall months, sunfish retreat to deeper water near fallen trees.

 Black crappie are present in Lake Chatuge but in low abundance.
 Anglers wanting to catch a crappie should fish for them in the spring months when crappie are concentrated in shallow water around visible structure.
-For the coming year, crappie will be running a bit larger than average with most fish in the 10-inch and 1/2 lb size range.

 Minnows and minnow-tipped jigs are most productive.
 Small curly-tailed jigs or hair jigs are suitable alternatives for the die-hard angler who prefers artificial presentations.